 Get-MailboxDatabase "EX-01"\"First Storage Group\Mailbox Database" | Get-ADpermission -user "DEV03-EX07\rivacrm" | Format-List

-Information Store Cache - It may take up to 2 hours for the permissions to propogate throughout the Exchange stores.
-To effect immediate propogation, stop and start the Exchange Information Store service.
+Information Store Cache - It may take up to 2 hours for the permissions to propagate throughout the Exchange stores.
+To effect immediate propagation, stop and start the Exchange Information Store service.

 References:

-Configure Exchange Impersonation Using Exchange Management Shell - Exchange 2010 & 2013
+Configure Exchange impersonation by using Exchange Management Shell - Exchange 2013 and 2010

-Setting up Exchange Impersonation for Exchange Server 2010/2013 is a lot easier than it is for Exchange Server 2007.
+Setting up Exchange Impersonation for Exchange Server 2013/2010 is much easier than it is for Exchange Server 2007.
 The Roll-Based Access Control (RBAC) mechanism allows an administrator to define a ManageScope of a collection of users and assign that ManagementScope to the ApplicationImpersonation role, which enables applications to impersonate users in an Exchange organization to perform tasks on behalf of that user.
-Once that is done, any new users that are added into the ManagementScope are automatically subjected to ApplicationImpersonation (Exchange Impersonation).
+Once that is done, any new users added to the ManagementScope are automatically subjected to ApplicationImpersonation (Exchange Impersonation).

-In this case, the objective is to assign Exchange Impersonation to a "rivasvc" user.
+For this option, the objective is to assign Exchange Impersonation to a "rivasvc" user.
 Riva would use the credentials of the "rivasvc" user to impersonate into any mailbox in the Exchange organization.

 New-ManagementRoleAssignment –Name "RivaCRM Sync Role" –Role:ApplicationImpersonation –User rivasvc